bduggan/raku-jupyter-kernel/README.md

 ```

 At the end of the above installation, you'll see the location
-of the `bin/` directory which has `jupyter-kernel.p6`.
+of the `bin/` directory which has `jupyter-kernel.raku`.
 Make
 sure that is in your `PATH`.

 ### Server Configuration
 To generate a configuration directory, and to install a kernel
 config file and icons into the default location:
 ```
-jupyter-kernel.p6 --generate-config
+jupyter-kernel.raku --generate-config
 ```
 * Use `--location=XXX` to specify another location.
 * Use `--force` to override an existing configuration.